rhertogh/yii2-oauth2-server/docs/guide/start-identity-permissions-and-scopes.md

 When scopes are used you can use `Yii::$app->getModule('oauth2')->requestHasScope('scope_you_want_to_check')` to see if the client that makes the request has the required scope.
+Think of it as access control, but now it applies to the Client not the User account!

 So in the case of Bob and Charles:
 - `Yii::$app->user->can('admin')` would be `false` for both.